7 Best Places to Dive in the Caribbean + Eco-Friendly Dive Resorts

 This all-inclusive Dominican Republic resort occupies a prime stretch of beach near Punta Cana.
 It boasts everything from refined dining experiences (there are nine unique restaurants) to pampering spa treatments.

-Aside from its well-appointed rooms and suites, there’s an on-site dive centre offering easily accessible dive nearby.
+Aside from its well-appointed rooms and suites, there’s an on-site dive centre offering easily accessible diving nearby.

 As part of its sustainability commitments to the Stay Green program, this eco-friendly Dominican hotel is powered 100% by renewable energies and contributes to local community projects.